DEIB-GECO/genereg/doc/source/introduction.rst

 	# [...]

-**Note:** Changing the input parameters of each function above, you can easily execute the full method on data you are interested in.
+**Note:** Changing the input parameters of each function above, you can easily execute the full method on the data you are interested in.
 As explained next, it is extremely important to define the *library workspace* and the file containing your target genes (see *Initialization* section).